Virginia Landlord/Tenant Law Seminar 2025

 The Virginia General Assembly had a very active 2025 session.
 In preparation for several legal changes dues to take effect on July 1, AOBA will host a webinar for members on Virginia's Landlord/Tenant law in conjunction with prominent local law firm Offit Kurman.

-Sidney Washington, Gwendolyn Roy-Harrison, and Brittany Rainey, attorneys at Offit Kurman, will lead this informational session designed to educate members about changes to state laws and regulations affecting commercial and multifamily properties.
+Sidney Washington and Brittany Rainey, attorneys at Offit Kurman, will lead this informational session designed to educate members about changes to state laws and regulations affecting commercial and multifamily properties.
 New laws adopted during this year’s Virginia General Assembly session will take effect on July 1.
 The seminar will provide members with valuable information on these legislative changes and provide a forum for questions and answers about the changing legal landscape in Virginia.

 Meet Your Speakers